-- 1. Upon approval of the Application, the HRA will notify the Applicant in writing. - 2.
-The Repayment Agreement executed by the Applicant and dated prior to work completion will be held by the HRA.
+- 2. Upon approval of the Application, the HRA will notify the Applicant in writing. - 3.
+The HRA will coordinate a Scope of Work meeting to determine the final project. - 4.
+The HRA will coordinate the execution of a Repayment Agreement.
+The Repayment Agreement must be executed by the Applicant and dated prior to work completion will be held by the HRA.
+The Repayment Agreement reflects anticipated total project costs to be funded through the Rehab Loan Program based on the approved Scope of Work.